Mobility & Transportation

 The municipality invited Luxplan to create a mobility plan that would solve a set of problems identified by the College of Aldermen: speed hazards, unattractiveness of public transport, issues with pedestrian safety, and lack of accessibility.

-In this particular case, Luxplan wanted to engage citizens and really understand their position, needs, and priorities, and, based on this knowledge, to propose a tailor-made solution for the municipality.
+In this particular case, Luxplan wanted to engage community members and really understand their position, needs, and priorities, and--based on this knowledge--propose a tailor-made solution for the municipality.
 Usually, in-person meetings are organized to poll locals about their mobility preferences.
 Not that many residents would learn about this meet-up, and even fewer will show up.
 Although those in-person conversations are extremely valuable, they are usually not representative enough.

 Luxplan’s engagement strategy in the mobility project